STF1998/Desk20/report/UXDesign.md

 ### Mood board

-Given the situation caused by the COVID-19 pandemic, we decided to create an online mood board using lucid chart allowing us to pull together our ideas around textures, colours, art, photos, typography, patterns, and shapes.
+Given the situation caused by the COVID-19 pandemic, we decided to create an online mood board using Lucidchart allowing us to pull together our ideas around textures, colours, art, photos, typography, patterns, and shapes.
 At this stage, we were starting to narrow down the specifics of our idea while working out what was feasible.

 Please see figure below: